NYPL/mln-item-poster/README.md

 Generate mock-data by running

 ```
-node kinesify-data.js event.unencoded.sierra_bib_post_request.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Bib
+node kinesify-data.js event.unencoded.sierra_item_post_request.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Item
 ```

-This will take the un-encoded data in `event.unencoded.bibs.json` and put it in a kinesis stream format using the avro schema.
-You can load items by replacing the input file with `event.unencoded.items.json`
+This will take the un-encoded data in `event.unencoded.sierra_item_post_request.json` and put it in a kinesis stream format using the avro schema.

 Assuming you have the proper API and oauth credentials setup in your `.env`, you can run the lambda locally using the mock data in `event.json`